 WHAT THE PRESS SAY

-In 2016 we are proud to have featured in The Guardian’s 10 Best Glamp sites, The Times Coolest Places to Camp, The Independent’s 10 Best Luxury Coast Camp sites and Country Living magazine.
+We are proud to have featured in The Guardian’s 10 Best Glamp sites, The Times Coolest Places to Camp, The Independent’s 10 Best Luxury Coast Camp sites, Country Living and Trail magazine.
+In 2016 we won the Go North Wales Best Glamping, Camping and Caravan Site.

 “Graig Wen – white rock in English, referring to the quartz that veins the local granite – promotes itself as “the perfect rural retreat for walkers, birdwatchers, mountain bikers, artists, photographers, and star-gazers”.
 That’s a big claim, that “perfect”, but it’s not inaccurate; this part of southern Eryri (the Welsh name for Snowdonia, meaning “place of eagles”) might only hint at the massive crags and great gulping gulfs that can be found a wee bit further to the north, but it can be a spectacular part of the country nevertheless, and Graig Wen, a campsite and B&B, is built on a valley wall overlooking the huge scoop of the Mawddach estuary far below, a place of rainbows and woodpeckers, crystalline air and swarms of house martins, giant skies and lung-punching dawns.
 It feels free and easy and relaxing and wild and exciting.
 But if the “wild” bit puts you off, you can upgrade from the campsite to a yurt, or even opt for the B&B or one of the cottages” See the full Guardian article here.